raffmattera/stcfm/README.md

 The results can be obtained from the following two main R codes:

-- IJF_MF_simulations, needed for replicating the results (tables and figures) of the simulation study in Section 4;
+- IJF_MF_simulations, for replicating the results (tables and figures) of the simulation study (Section 4);
-- IJF_MF_empirical, needed for replicating the results of the forecasting experiment (Section 5).
+- IJF_MF_empirical, to replicate the results of the forecasting experiment (Section 5).

 The function implementing our methodology is called "STfacm" and requires the packages "TSclust" and "ClustGeo" to be used.
-The Ando and Bai (2017) approach is adapted to our setting from the "PDMIF" package.
+The Ando and Bai (2017) approach is adapted from the "PDMIF" package.

+To reproduce the results correctly, we suggest downloading data and codes in the same folder (e.g. as a zip file) and running the R codes directly from this folder.

 # Simulations (Section 4):

-To make the simulations work, shapefiles on US geography are needed.
-These are the files ."US_States_Boundaries" with different extensions.
-Ensure you have all the files with all the extensions in the folder where the R code is.
+It is important to load the shapefiles for the US geography to obtain the simulation results.
+You can find the files called ."US_States_Boundaries" with different extensions.
+Please, ensure that all these files are in the same folder where the R code is executed.

-The figures in the R script will appear exactly as in the paper.
-About the tables in Section 4, the results will all be obtained from the R code, but we arranged the tables manually in the paper.
-Readers can verify that the numbers obtained with simulations (ARI, Forecast accuracy) correspond to those of the tables.
+G3_dgp1, G3_dgp2, G4_dgp1, G4_dgp2 are lists containing the results of all the 1000 simulations, considering 3 or 4 clusters under DGP1 or DGP2.
+Tables and figures in Section 4 are extracted from these lists.
+The results in Tables 1 and 2 will be obtained from the R code "IJF_MF_simulations", but we arranged the tables manually in the paper.
+Therefore, the readers can verify that the numbers obtained with simulations (ARI, Forecast accuracy) correspond to those of the paper, even if the presentation may be slightly different.
+About the Figures 2 and 3, we provided a code to obtain a subfigure with a generic time series length T. The readers are required to just change the length of the simulated time series T (called "tlength") in the code to obtain other subfigures.

 # Empirical (Section 5):